lpgn/advanced-homeassistant-mcp/docs/troubleshooting.md

 # Troubleshooting Guide

-This guide helps you diagnose and fix common issues with the Home Assistant MCP.
+This guide helps you diagnose and fix common issues with the Home Assistant Model Context Protocol (MCP).

 ## Common Issues